SELC-ISU/MoneyBuddy/README.md

 This program was designed to work straight out of the box, handling all the backend processes that come with database management.
 Assuming you want to keep track of a checkbook for just 1 account, you can start by entering your current balance into the "Amount" field and hitting submit.
 This will initialize your checkbook.
 Once you've done that, start entering negative values for expenses and positive values for income, just as you would with a normal paper checkbook.
 You can add memos (not parsed) and, if it's an expense, classify the expense as either a need or a want.

 # To do
- - Database: reverse order to display most recent entries at the top
  - Database: display statistics based on needs/wants and total account balance
- - Database: if the entry is an income, insert "N/A" under need/want column
  - GUI: add functionality to switch databases under the "File" tab
  - GUI: add functionality to remove database entries under the "Edit" tab